tapilab/theissier/README.md

 If you don't have node.js running on your machine go to : http://nodejs.org/ download and install the current version -> Project running on version ```2.4.8```.

-If you don't have mongodb running on your machine go to : http://www.mongodb.org/ download and install the current version -> Project running on version ```v0.10.24```.
+If you don't have MongoDB running on your machine go to : http://www.mongodb.org/ download and install the current version -> Project running on version ```v0.10.24```.

 If you don't have ElasticSearch running on your machine go to : http://www.elasticsearch.org/ download and install the current version
 -> Project running on version ```version[0.90.11]```.